 The importance of physical activity for children is of extreme importance, which prepares the body to offset the more sedentary lifestyle that will accompany their adulthood and help prevent and limit age related diseases.
 This preparation can help slow the effects of aging that include, and not limited to, loss of muscle mass, bone density, and a lower VO2 maximum.
 The current national standard is set to have children engage in at least 60 minutes of activity per day, however, with the constant growth of our technology and indoor entertainment, it becomes evident that with the rate of obesity and type 2 diabetes of children constantly growing, and this goal is not being met.
-In a study by Faigenbaum et al, 2013, an English study over a 10 year span recording the results of prepubescent children engaging in the bent arm hang, the sit up and handgrip strength, showed a continual decline over that time.
-Children, on the general level, are becoming weaker and less conditioned.

 The question then remains, can a child engage in resistance training and high endurance cardiovascular disease, safely and effectively?
 In looking at cardiovascular training, according to Powers and Howley (2012), cardiovascular deaths accounts for approximately 72% of all sudden death exercise-induced-occurrences.
 However, the chance of this unexpected event accounts for only 1 out of every 45,000 athletes.
 What is interesting to note, of these occurrences, most resulted from a genital heart defect which happened to be induced by exercise, such as, hypertrophic cardiomyopathy, congenital abnormalities, aortic aneurysms, or congenital stenosis (Powers and Howley 2012) .
 With the lack of scientific evidence of results based studies on cardiovascular training, the health experts undeniably agree that children should engage in cardiovascular training to improve cardiorespiratory fitness levels.